llfbandit/dio_cache_interceptor/README.md

 ## Options
 `CacheOptions` is available widely on interceptor and on requests to take precedence over your global settings.

-See [documentation](https://pub.dev/documentation/dio_cache_interceptor/latest/) for all properties.
+See [documentation](https://pub.dev/documentation/dio_cache_interceptor/latest/dio_cache_interceptor/dio_cache_interceptor-library.html) for all properties.

+## Stores
+- DbCacheStore: Cache with DB (sqflite).
+- FileCacheStore: Cache with file system.
+- MemCacheStore: Volatile cache with LRU strategy.

 ## Usage